lizhanmit/learning-notes/etl-note/etl-note.md

 	; -- The merge statement demands a semicolon at the end!
 ```

+### Slow Changing Dimension (SCD)

-### Tracking Changes over Time
+Tracking changes over time.

-- Slow Changing Dimension (SCD) Type 1: "No One Really Cares."
+- SCD Type 1: "No One Really Cares."
 Just overwrite the existing data and forget it.
 - SCD Type 3: "What was it last time?"
 Tracks the previous value using separate columns.
 - SCD Type 2: "I want them all!"
 Tracks an infinite number of versions by just adding a Version column to the table and forcing people to do only inserts instead of updates or deletes.
 For example, add ChangeStartDate, ChangeEndDate, and IsCurrent columns in the target table.
   - When inserting the data, set ChangeStartDate as GetDate(), IsCurrent as 'y'.